-In anticipation of expiration of the repurchase program on November 8, 2014, on October 21, 2014, the Board of Directors adopted a new program, effectively immediately, to repurchase up to \$25.0 million of the Company's common stock both on the open market and in privately negotiated transactions over the next two years.
-As of December 31, 2014, 230,311 shares had been repurchased at the average price of \$17.56 per share under the old program, at a total purchase price of \$4.0 million.
-No shares have been repurchased under the new program, and \$25.0 million remained for future repurchases as of December 31, 2014.
+On October 21, 2014, the Board of Directors adopted a two-year program to repurchase up to \$25.0 million of the Company's common stock both on the open market and in privately negotiated transactions.
+As of December 31, 2015, 1,089,773 shares of our common stock had been repurchased at an average price of \$13.33 per share under this program for a total purchase of \$14.5 million, and \$10.5 million remained available for future repurchases.

-There were no purchases made by or on behalf of the Company or any "affiliated purchaser" (as the term is defined in Rule 10b-18(a)(3) under the Exchange Act) of our common stock during the fourth quarter ended December 31, 2014.
+The table below sets forth the information with respect to purchases made by or on behalf of the Company or any "affiliated purchaser" (as the term is defined in Rule 10b-18(a)(3) under the Exchange Act) of our common stock during the fourth quarter ended December 31, 2015 (in thousands except per share amounts).